 • Other international organisations beneficiaries 2010 [249 KB] .

 • United Nations agencies beneficiaries 2009 [346 KB] .

 • World Bank beneficiaries 2009 [71 KB] .

 • Other international organisations beneficiaries 2009 [186 KB] .

 • United Nations agencies beneficiaries 2008 [306 KB]

 • Other international organisations beneficiaries 200 [129 KB] 7

-In this context, term "beneficiary of the European Union funds" refers to the legal person that signs a grant agreement and/or procurement contract (i.e. the grant beneficiary and/or contractor) with an "entity managing EU funds".
+In this context, term "recipient of European Union funds" refers to the legal person that signs a grant contract or a procurement (i.e. the grant beneficiary and/or contractor) with an "entity managing EU funds".
 Depending on the management mode this entity may be the European Commission, a beneficiary country, an international organisation, or a Community or national agency.
 Implementing partners of such entitites, identified as such in the relevant financing / contribution / delegation agreements to act as intermediaries for a substantial part of the action, are also considered as "entities managing EU funds".
 This applies whether the action is fully or partially financed by the European Commission.

-Subcontractors or suppliers as well as partners/consortia members of the "beneficiaries of the funds" are not concerned.
-In the case of budget support the "beneficiary of the funds" is the beneficiary country.
+Subcontractors or suppliers as well as partners/consortia members of the "recipients of EU funds" are not concerned.
+In the case of budget support the "recipient of EU funds" is directly the beneficiary country's Treasury.